Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity: Game-theoretic proof of Miller's theorem

 It remains to prove the Lemma by showing a winning strategy for Alice.

-\textit{Proof of Lemma \ref{lem:gameSolovayGen}.} The strategy is rather straightforward.
+\begin{proof}[Proof of Lemma \ref{lem:gameSolovayGen}.]
+The strategy is rather straightforward.
 The main idea is that playing with one $S_i$, Alice can force Bob to spend twice more weight than she does.
 Then she switches to the next $S_i$, and so on until Bob's weight is exhausted while she has solid reserves.
-To achieve her goal on one set of $M$ elements, Alice assigns sequentially weights $1/2^M, 1/2^{M-1},\ldots,1/{2^1}$ and after each move waits until Bob increases his weight or disables the corresponding element.
-Since he cannot disable all elements and is forced to use the same weights for all elements while Alice puts more than half of the weight on the last element, Alice has factor $M/2$ as a handicap, and we may assume that $M$ beats $C$-factor that Bob has in his favor.
+To achieve her goal on one set of $M$ elements, Alice assigns sequentially weights $1/2^M, 1/2^{M-1},\ldots,1/{2^1}$ and after each move waits until Bob increases his weight enough to satisfy the game requirements, or disables the corresponding element.
+Since he cannot disable all elements and is forced to use the same weights for all elements while Alice puts more than half of the weight on the last element, Bob has factor $M/2$ as a handicap, and we may assume that $M/2$ beats $C$-factor that Bob has in his favor.

 Now the formal details.
 Assume first that $\#S_j=M=4C$ for all $j$ and $N=2^{M}$.
 (We will show later how to adjust the proof to the case when $|S_j|\ge8C$ and $N\ge2^{8C}$.)

 Alice picks an element $x_1\in S_1$ and assigns the weight $1/2^{M}$ to $x_1$.
 Bob (to avoid losing the entire game) has either to assign a weight of more than $1/C2^{M}$ to all elements in $S_1$, or to disable $x_1$.
 In the second case Alice picks another element $x_2\in S_1$ and assigns a (twice bigger) weight of $2/2^{M}$ to it.
 Again Bob has a dilemma: either to increase the weight for all elements of $S_1$ up to $2/C2^{M}$, or to disable $x_2$.
 In the second case Alice picks $x_3$, assigns a weight of $4/2^{M}$ to it, and so on.
 (If this process continues long enough, the last weight would be $2^{M-1}/2^M=1/2$.)